FoamyGuy/mcpi_with_espruino/examples/example1_button/example1.md

 - run example1_button.py

-If everything worked then you should be able to press your physical button and see the red stone torch spawn.
+If everything worked then you should be able to press your physical button and see the red stone torch spawn, which will turn on the rest of your redstone circut.

 ![image](https://raw.githubusercontent.com/FoamyGuy/mcpi_with_espruino/master/imgs/example1_result.PNG)